What is an annuity?

-Seeking advice on single and joint annuities
+Seeking advice on single and joint life annuities

-Planning your financial future and deciding on how to best use your pension pot can be a daunting task.
+Planning your financial future and deciding on how to best use your pension funds can be a daunting task.
 Some people may wish to seek advice on buying an annuity first or undertake further research.

-You are entitled to free guidance at retirement via Pension Wise, the UK government’s Money and Pensions Service.
-This is via a phone call or face-to-face appointment that provides you with free, impartial guidance, available to anyone aged 50 or over with a defined pension contribution.
+You can get free guidance at retirement via Pension Wise, a government service from MoneyHelper.
+This is via a phone call or face-to-face appointment.
+It provides you with free, impartial guidance.
+It is available to anyone aged 50 or over with a defined pension contribution.
 This is a single appointment only.

 If you need further help, you may wish to get in touch with an independent financial adviser.
 You can find a local financial adviser using the Retirement Adviser Directory on the MoneyHelper website.